Hello! This page is currently under construction – just like the Renfrew Mill.

 Many visitors to Renfrew have wondered at its foundation, trying to imagine what it may have looked like and how it worked.
 Two 14-foot overshot wheels powered two sets of grindstones: one set for milling grain and one set for inedible industrial materials, such as tanbark and lime, used in the leather tanning process.
 A milldam, near the footbridge to the Royer house at the northern end of the farmstead, diverted water into a 1,200 foot long headrace.
 The water dropped from the millrace onto the overwheels providing the force to turn the gears that operated the millstones.
 After passing over the wheels, the water was channeled back into the creek through a 1,000 foot long tailrace.

-Renfrew is in the process of constructing a full-scale working interpretive structure to share our milling heritage with visitors.
+Renfrew is in the process of constructing a full-scale working interpretive structure to share our milling history with visitors.
 Read on to learn more about the project and keep tabs on our progress!
 Most recent updates are at the top.

 What's Happening with the Mill?
 Project Updates